-Annual progress reports and quad charts as well as a final progress report will be required.
-Quarterly progress reports are required for Funding Level 3 awards.
+Annual technical progress reports and quad charts as well as a final technical progress report and quad chart will be required.
+Annual and final technical reports must be prepared in accordance with the Research and Performance Progress Report (RPPR).
+Quarterly technical progress reports are required for Funding Level 3 awards.

-The Award Terms and Conditions will specify if additional and/or more frequent reporting is required.
+The Award Terms and Conditions will specify whether additional and/or more frequent reporting is required.